 We began our hike down the mountain, mom’s suitcase taking a beating from the steep incline and loose rocky trail.
 After a few minutes of this, the path turned sharply to the right, into a cave, with no other way to go.

-The cave was dimly lit, water dripping off the top of the cave muddied the path.
-At the end of it, we came to an old hermit hut (inhabited between the 17th and 19th centuries).
+The cave was dimly lit, dripping water made for an ever-muddy path.
+At the end of it, we came to a 17th century hermit hut.
 As we stopped at a bench there for a moment, three tourists wandered by and asked us where the trail went.
 Little did we know they would be the only English-speakers we would see for the next two days.

 The entry went directly into the kitchen and now the chefs were staring at me too.
 I wanted to step back out and see if there was another door, but I didn’t dare facing the stares of the crowd again.
 “Hello,” I spoke up with my last shreds of confidence and energy.

 Luckily, a woman in the kitchen greeted us in broken English and showed us to our

 We asked for wi-fi: none.
 We asked for showers: none — just a “washroom” with a big sink.

 When we asked about dinner, we finally got a yes.
 With a few less stares, we went out to dinner and looked over the menu — thankfully semi-translated.
 We hadn’t realized how isolated this place would be; that restaurant was our only option.

 THAT NIGHT, WE SLEPT ON THE SIDE OF THE MOUNTAIN.